firebase/quickstart-ios/authentication/README.md

 - In the *Info* tab of your target settings add a *URL Type* with a *URL Scheme* of 'fb' + the ID of your Facebook app, e.g. fb1234567.
 - Run the app on your device or simulator.
-    - Select **Sign In** and select Facebook to begin.
+- Choose **Facebook** under **Identity Providers** to launch the **Facebook Sign In** flow

 ### Email/Password Setup
 #### Start by going to the [Firebase Console](https://console.firebase.google.com) and navigate to your project:
   - Select the **Auth** panel and then click the **Sign In Method** tab.
   - Click **Email/Password** and turn on the **Enable** switch, then click **Save**.
 - Run the app on your device or simulator.
-    - Select **Sign In** and select Email to begin.
+- Choose **Email & Password** to launch the **Email & Password Sign In** flow

 ## Other Auth Methods

 ### Email Link/Passwordless

 Email Link authentication, which is also referred to as Passwordless authentication, works by sending a verification email to a user requesting to sign in.
-This verification email contains a special `Dynamic Link` that links the user back to your app, completing authentication in the process.
+This verification email contains a special **Dynamic Link** that links the user back to your app, completing authentication in the process.
 In order to configure this method of authentication, we will use [Firebase Dynamic Links](link), which we will need to set up.

 If this is your first time working with Dynamic Links, here's a great [introduction](link).
 Note, we will outline most of the steps covered in this tutorial below!